-While grain (gluten) free and plantbased (dairy/egg free) food is our specialty, it’s not because we believe these ingredients are inherently bad.
-It’s more of a fun creative challenge that’s really helpful to a lot of people at the moment.
-We love quality cane sugar, aged cheese, and a real fermented loaf of sourdough.
-But so many people, including us, have experience with wheat’s ‘brain fog’ and bloating.
-A high cereal diet is no good for keeping your gut’s microbiome world happy either.
-In general, the high grain-dairy-sugar diet creates a slow, lethargic mind and body.
-Also, whether it’s refined sugar or refined wheat or pasteurized dairy, it seems like highly processed ingredients of any sort tend to create more addiction and side effects than their wholefood counterparts.
-There are also plenty of socio-ecological and moral reasons to be intentional about where animal products come from, or to avoid them altogether.
-Although we tend to eat a mostly vegetarian diet and we do respect the ways, we personally don’t identify in our hearts as vegans.
-We place focus on appreciating what we do eat rather than putting energy into an information and guilt-driven type of eating.
-Like a lot of gluten-free stuff, many strict vegan products either highly processed (i.e. harsh on the human animal and those animals that feed on our downstream waste) and/or have ecological-animal consequences that aren’t so apparent (ex: the consumption of inorganic pollinated crops, such as almond milk, on the bee population).
+Yes.
+Grain (gluten) free and plant-centric (dairy/egg free) food is our specialty, although it’s not because we believe these ingredients are inherently bad.
+It’s more of a fun creative challenge that’s necessary for a lot of us at the moment.
+We love quality aged cheese and a real fermented loaf of sourdough.
+But so many people, including us, have experienced wheat’s ‘brain fog’.
+An industrial cereal diet is no good for keeping your gut’s microbiome world diverse and happy either.
+In general, the American industrial diet (mostly grain-dairy-sugar and limited veggie species) creates a slow, lethargic mind and body.
+Also, whether it’s refined sugar or refined wheat or pasteurized dairy, highly processed ingredients of any sort tend to create more addiction and imbalances than their wholefood counterparts.
+Grains are probably best whole, with seed (germ and bran included), and soaked and/or fermented.
+Milk, butter, cheese and yogurt is best raw, cultured, and aged.
+Sweets are best when enjoyed in moderation, and sugar needn’t be separated from it’s natural mineral-rich color.

 Are your products certified organic?